amihaiemil/elasticlunr-search-widget/README.md

 The script will render the whole widget in a div with id ``elasticlunr-search-widget``.
 If the div is not present on the page, it will create and place it right after the script tag - you will probably have to write a little CSS to position the div on the page.

 If you are having trouble getting it to run, look under [src/test](https://github.com/amihaiemil/elasticlunr-search-widget/tree/master/src/test) to find an ``index.html`` for test.
 Look inside it to see how ElasticLunr is imported, index is created and finally this Search Widget is imported last.
+Pay attention, the build under ``src/test`` is not necessarily the latest.

 See a live example of the widget here: https://amihaiemil.com